muneer78/muneer78.github.io/_posts/2024-10-13-lamelo-slab.md

 After discussing how much graded baseball cards could be worth, I told a friend:

 This has only one ending.
-I'm going to be sleeping on a bench in a bus terminal.
+I'll be found sleeping on a bench in a bus terminal.
 I'll be clutching my hobo satchel, protecting the 13 9.5 Lamelo Ball rookie card s slabs inside.